edwardhough/Elk-Stack-Project/README.md

 ```

 ### Target Machines & Beats
-This ELK server is configured to monitor the DVWA 1 and DVWA 2 VMs, at `10.0.0.5` and `10.0.0.6`, respectively.
+This ELK server is configured to monitor the DVWA 1 and DVWA 2 VMs, at `10.0.0.5` and `10.0.0.6`.

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat
-- Packetbeat

 These Beats allow us to collect the following information from each machine:
 - **Filebeat**: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
 - **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.
-- **Packetbeat**: Packetbeat collects packets that pass through the NIC, similar to Wireshark.
-We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.

 The playbook below installs Metricbeat on the target hosts.
-The playbook for installing Filebeat is not included, but looks essentially identical — simply replace `metricbeat` with `filebeat`, and it will work as expected.
+The playbook for installing Filebeat is not included, but looks very similar — simply replace `metricbeat` with `filebeat`, and it should work as expected.

 ```yaml
 ---